Chris King (geologist)

-Christopher John Henry King (1949–2022), also known as Chris King, was a prominent British geologist and science educator known for his extensive work in geoscience education including contributions to international organizations like the International Union of Geological Sciences (IUGS) and the International Geoscience Education Organization (IGEO) and the European Geosciences Union.
+Christopher John Henry King (1949–2022) was a prominent British geologist and science educator known for his extensive work in geoscience education including contributions to international organizations like the International Union of Geological Sciences (IUGS) and the International Geoscience Education Organization (IGEO) and the European Geosciences Union.

 Early life and education

 King was born on 19 December 1949 in Bournemouth, England.
 He received a bachelor's degree in geology at the University of Bristol.
 In 1971, he began a more than five-year career as a diamond prospector for De Beers company in South Africa, Swaziland, and Australia.

 Afterwards, he obtained a master's degree with distinction in sedimentology from the University of Reading and completed a Postgraduate Certificate in Education (PGCE) in science and geology at Keele University under the tutelage of David Barnard Thompson.

 Career in geoscience education

 King began his career as a geoscience educator at the Altrincham Grammar School for Boys from 1978 to 1996, where he taught Geology A-Level and other science subjects.
 He became a Science Education Lecturer at Keele University in 1996, and was promoted to Professor of Earth Science Education there in 2006.
 He served as Head of the Keele University Department of Education for two years.
 King was also a founder, director, and driving force behind the Earth Science Education Unit (ESEU) at Keele University, which was active from 2002 to 2015.
 ESEU provided professional development workshops for Earth science teachers within the United Kingdom.
 It educated more than 30,000 teachers on Earth science topics.
 King retired from Keele in December 2015 and was thereafter awarded Professor Emeritus status.
 He died on 17 February 2022, aged 72.

 King's contributions to global geoscience education were numerous.
 He helped organize the first International Conference in Geoscience Education.
 He was a founder member of the International Geoscience Education Organization (IGEO) and its first Chairman in 2000.
 He remained a Council Member until 2012.
 He was a founding member of the Commission on Geoscience Education (COGE) within the International Union of Geological Sciences (IUGS).

 In 2007, he became a founder of the Earth Learning Idea (ELI), website which freely provides regularly updated geoscience-focused activities for teachers and informal educators in ten languages.
 According to The Geological Society, their content has been downloaded over 5.7 million times since the effort began.